karanja-simon/blog/psr.md

 It's defined as the primary responsibility of an individual toward family, workplace, community, and environment (both ecological and social).
 [See this entry from Jayashree](https://www.linkedin.com/pulse/personal-social-responsibility-psr-jayashree-venugopala).
 As developer, I see this as a call to build a solution/software that is free, easily acessible and relevant.
-It's with this philosophy that I decided to an application that could immortalize the wisdom of the Agikuyu people.
+It's with this philosophy that I decided to an application that could immortalize the wisdom of the Agĩkũyũ people.
 Here is my effort to create a collection of 1000 Kikuyu proverbs, based on G. Barra book of the same title.

 #### 1.0 Interface